oracle-samples/xml-sample-demo/GENERATION/Introduction.md

 Locate the Install Folder
 -------------------------

-The install folder is a sub-folder of the INSTALLATION folder.
+The install folder is a sub-folder of the GENERATION folder.

 Set correct permissions on the installer files.
 -----------------------------------------------